openstack-archive/fuel-docs/pages/pre-install-guide/4200-net-topology.rst

 **Nova-network** is a simple legacy network manager.
 It can operate with predefined Private IP spaces only.

-* If you do not want to split your VMs to an isolated groups (tenants), you can choose the **Nova-network with FlatDHCP topology**.
+* If you do not want to split your VMs into isolated groups (tenants), you can choose the **Nova-network with FlatDHCP topology**.
   In this case, you will have one big tenant for all VMs.